edkrueger/spam-detector/README.md

 ### Clean Up
 In order to shut down the Cloud Run service, run `gcloud run services delete spam-detector` and in the interactive prompt, select the Compute Region you specified before.
 In order to delete the image from GCR, run: `gcloud container images delete gcr.io/$PROJECT_ID/spam-detector` and select y when asked to confirm in the interactive prompt.
+In order to delete some Google Storage Buckets left as artifacts, run `gsutil rm -r gs://artifacts.$PROJECT_ID.appspot.com` and `gsutil rm -r gs://${PROJECT_ID}_cloudbuild`.

 ## Deploy with AWS Copilot (using AWS ECS and AWS Fargate)